-Scuba divers will enjoy the Bühlmann Z-16 algorithm, bright display, gorgeous compass, and large number of diving modes above all.
+Scuba divers will enjoy the Bühlmann Z-16 algorithm, bright display, gorgeous compass, and a large number of diving modes above all.

 Even technical divers will feel right at home and unless you do deep exploration diving, I think this is an absolute beast of a dive computer.

-If you are looking for a dive computer and a smartwatch, this is a must buy!
+If you are looking for a dive computer and a smartwatch, this is a must-buy!

 If you have any other questions or need advice, leave us a comment below and get the conversation started.